freenas/freenas-docs/userguide/intro.rst

 These major features are new in this version:

 This software has been added or updated:

 These screen options have changed:

+* The :guilabel:`Organizational Unit` field has been added to :menuselection:`System --> CAs --> Create Internal CA`
+  and
+  :menuselection:`System --> CAs --> Create Intermediate CA`.

+* The :guilabel:`Organizational Unit` field has been added to :menuselection:`System --> Certificates --> Create Internal Certificate`
+  and
+  :menuselection:`System --> Certificates --> Create Certificate Signing Request`.

 ..
 Changes Since |release|
    -----------------------